 Sourcing sustainable materials is the first step in being a truly green business, but it shouldn’t stop there.

-Whether they’re purchasing from carbon offset programs or using eco-friendly packaging materials, winter is much more bearable knowing there are businesses out there that are committed to reducing their environmental impact in all the little ways they can.
+Whether they’re purchasing from carbon offset programs to prodive carbon-neutral shipping or using eco-friendly packaging materials, winter is much more bearable knowing there are businesses out there that are committed to reducing their environmental impact in all the little ways they can.

 More things to look for include clothing recycling programs, closed-loop manufacturing processes, localized supply chains, and emission-saving transportation.